CaioCeretta/nlw-agents/web/comments.md

   ■ First of all, we need to make sure that the browser can record audio

-  ■ Create a boolean state to track if to set the recording as true or false
+  ■ Next, we'll set a state variable (for example, isRecording) to true to indicate that recording has started.
+This can be useful for managing UI elements, like showing a "Stop Recording" button.

   ■ We are going to monitor the audios being recorded in the AudioRecorder page through dev tools network tab